Use this as a starting point to size a product environment. Adjust the values for your environment as needed based on your load tests.

 The following setup was used to retrieve the settings above to run tests of about 10 minutes for different scenarios:

-• OpenShift’s reverse proxy running in passthrough mode were the TLS connection of the client is terminated at the Pod.
+OpenShift’s reverse proxy runs in the passthrough mode where the TLS connection of the client is terminated at the Pod.